Creise

 Creise (A' Chrèise) is a mountain summit in the Black Mount range, in the Scottish Highlands.
 It overlooks the northern end of Glen Etive and its height is 1100 m.
 Creise is one of four Munros in the Black Mount, along with Meall a' Bhuiridh, Stob Ghabhar and Stob a' Choire Odhair.
 The mountain is a long and flattish ridge, whose highest point was unnamed until 1981.
 It is popular with cross-country skiers, being near the White Corries ski area from where it is often climbed along with adjoining Meall a' Bhuiridh.
-The steep and craggy northern buttress, Sròn na Crèise, is well seen from the A82 road road and the Kings House Hotel.
+The steep and craggy northern buttress, Sròn na Crèise, is well seen from the A82 road and the Kings House Hotel.

 Name

 The mountain is a long and flattish ridge.
 Until 1981, it seems the only named parts of the ridge were Sròn na Crèise and Stob a' Ghlais Choire at the northern end, and Clach Leathad (Clachlet) at the southern end.
 The highest point was apparently unnamed until then, being only one meter higher than Clach Leathad.
 It seems that the whole ridge was called by the plural Na Crèisean.
 The meaning is unclear.
 Irvine Butterfield says that crèis, meaning 'grease' or 'fat', refers to the rich grazing land around the mountain which was used in the past by Glen Coe herdsman to fatten their cattle.